malinthasa/BC4SCM/ReadMe.md

 Installations process consists of two main tasks

 1. Starting up Docker based Hyperledger Fabric Blockchain network as the backend

+        Whats happnes here

+        This step configures and starts up the blockchain infastructure.
+First, it removes exististing infastructure including all docker containers and atrifacts.
+Then it generates required certificate for all participants in the network.
+Once certificate generation is completed, it docker containers for the requested network and start up a running environemtns.
+Once the environemt is ready it create channels, join peers to corresponding channels and finally install chaincodes on each organization peers

+         Steps

         1. Goto {root_folder}/network folder
         2. Run startFabric.sh shell script using ./startFabric.sh command